tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 Using the Autopaint for Lines Option
 ''''''''''''''''''''''''''''''''''''
-Toonz Raster levels may include colored lines coming from a color cleanup session, or from some applied match line levels (see  :ref:`Processing Colored Lineart Drawings <processing_colored_lineart_drawings>`  and  :ref:`Using Match Lines <using_match_lines>`  for details).
+Smart Raster levels may include colored lines coming from a color cleanup session, or from some applied match line levels (see  :ref:`Processing Colored Lineart Drawings <processing_colored_lineart_drawings>`  and  :ref:`Using Match Lines <using_match_lines>`  for details).

 In most of the cases these colored lines are meant to set the outline of the body shadow, or body highlight, and for this reason usually they have to be painted with the same color of the shadow or highlight areas they help define.